-Directors who are currently not receiving compensation as officers or employees of the Company are paid an annual retainer of \$30,000, payable in monthly installments, and a fee of \$1,000 for each meeting of the Board of Directors or of any Committee thereof that they attend, and receive reimbursement of expenses they incur for attending any meeting.
-Pursuant to the Non-Employee Directors Stock Plan (the "Director Plan") approved by the stockholders of the Company, 50% of such annual retainer shall be payable in cash and 50% shall be payable in Common Stock of the Company.
-In 2001, Messrs.
-Mittelstaedt and Belingard, Drs.
-Skinner, Powell and Wallace, and Ms. Lane each earned 191 shares of Common Stock under the Director Plan.
-Non-employee directors are also automatically granted annual option awards with respect to shares having a Fair Market Value (as defined in the 2000 Stock Incentive Plan) equal to \$65,000 at the time of grant.
+In 2002, directors who were currently not receiving compensation as officers or employees of the Company were paid an annual retainer of \$30,000, payable in monthly installments, a fee of \$1,000 for each meeting of the Board of Directors or of any Committee thereof that they attended, and received reimbursement of expenses they incurred for attending any meeting.
+Pursuant to the 1995 Stock Plan for Non-Employee Directors (the "Director Plan") approved by the stockholders of the Company, 50% of such annual retainer was payable in cash and 50% was payable in Common Stock of the Company.
+In 2002, Mr. Bélingard, Ms. Lane, Mr. Mittelstaedt, Dr. Powell, Dr. Skinner, and Dr. Wallace each earned 427 shares of Common Stock under the Director Plan.
+As set forth in the 2000 Stock Incentive Plan, non-employee directors were also automatically granted annual option awards on the date of the Annual Meeting of Stockholders with respect to shares having a Fair Market Value equal to \$65,000 at the time of grant.
+The annual option awards vest in equal one-third increments over three years, beginning on the first anniversary of the grant date, and if unexercised, expire 10 years after the date of grant, subject to their earlier termination.